 The results you get from the Calculator about your situation may be different from results that another user gets.
-You may find that your attorney, your former spouse's attorney, the family law facilitator, or the court may enter information about your case into the Calculator and get a different result.
+You may find that your attorney, the other parent's attorney, the family law facilitator, or the court may enter information about your case into the Calculator and get a different result.
 There are a couple of explanations for this: